dklounge/workshop-1/README.md

 This repo contains several slide presentations for use during the Railsbridge Open Workshops (specifically the Ruby For Women Workshops).

+Not all presentations are ready to be shown yet!

 # Installing Showoff